Seal of quality for teaching courses

 3. the performance assessment is designed in such a way that the achievement of the formulated objectives can be validly verified.

-4. the learning outcomes of the TISS course description are formulated according to the criteria of step-by-step guidance, opens an external URL in a new window.
+4. the learning outcomes of the TISS course description are formulated according to the criteria of step-by-step guidance (details will follow).

 1. The course description contains the learning outcomes and the detailed course concept at the beginning of the semester.